JackieXie168/grokking_algorithms/GROK-3-Recursion/README.md

 - The recursive case is the iteration on which the procedure should call itself.

 See [Grokking-Algorithms-Study-Notes](https://github.com/DimkaIsALifelongLearner/Grokking-Algorithms-Study-Notes/tree/GROK-3-recursion)/[GROK-3-Recursion](https://github.com/DimkaIsALifelongLearner/Grokking-Algorithms-Study-Notes/tree/GROK-3-recursion/GROK-3-Recursion)/[Recursion.playground](https://github.com/DimkaIsALifelongLearner/Grokking-Algorithms-Study-Notes/tree/GROK-3-recursion/GROK-3-Recursion/Recursion.playground)/[Contents.swift](https://github.com/DimkaIsALifelongLearner/Grokking-Algorithms-Study-Notes/find/GROK-3-recursion) -> `Recursion: n!` for iterative and recursive factorial implementation with base and recursive cases explanation.

+NB - for recursive methods, working with arrays it is good to put `array.count == 0` as the base case, or just when there's a single item left.

 Recursion can cost lots of resources, explained in the end of the **Call Stack** section.